marcelpetrick/DevNotes/BeenThereSeenThat/20230419_C_and_Cpp_Software_Testing_explained/README.md

 ## Questions
 ```
 Q:
-    The auto-generation of tests-cases looks really mighty.
+    The auto-generation of test-cases looks really mighty.
 How does it determine which cases to create?
-Doing a permutationof all input-parameters?
+Doing a permutation of all input-parameters?
 With extreme values?
 A:
     Depends on prototype of function; permutation, boundary testing (min, max), also zero, ones..
 ```